bradbell/xrst/test_rst/toml_file.rst

 output_directory
 ****************
-The value corresponding to this key is a dictionary that maps the :ref:`run_xrst@target` to the directory where the final output is stored .
+This table maps the :ref:`run_xrst@target` to the directory where the final output is stored .
-The default value for this key is
+The default for this table is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 90-91
+   :lines: 90-92
    :language: toml

 Note that the possible values